 A lease – particularly if it is a long one – may include rent reviews, typically every three, four or five years, which can alter the amount you pay over time.
 It’s important to note that rent can go up as well as down, depending on the terms of the lease.

-However, there are other costs associated with renting commercial property.
-To find out more, read on.
+However, there are other renting commercial property costs.

 - What will business rates cost?